mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 Rhino.Geometry.NurbsCurve nc = NurbsCurve.Create(isPeriodic, degree, controlPoints);
 ```

 You can find these methods in the **RhinoCommon** help when you navigate the class “members”.
-Here are different ways to create a **NurbsCurve** for example and how they appear in the help.
+Here are different ways to create a **NurbsCurve** for example and how they appear in the help:

 <img src="create_static.png" width="100%">

-#### Use the static Create methods of the parent class
+#### Use the Static Create Methods of the Parent Class

 There are times when the parent class has “Create” methods that can be used to instantiate an instance of the derived class.
 For example, the Curve class has few static methods that a derived class like NurbsCurve can use as in the example: